TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/major-changes.md

 ## MAC Commands

-{{% tts %}} expects that all end devices comply to the LoRaWAN spec, which means that the end devices should properly respond to all MAC commands requests issued by the Network Server.
-If a device fails to forward a response to MAC Command in a timely manner, there may be disruptions to the device uplink or downlink traffic.
-As mentioned in the LoRaWAN spec, the Network Server of {{% tts %}} will always prioritize MAC commands over device traffic.
+{{% tts %}} expects that all end devices comply with the LoRaWAN specification by default, which means that the end devices should respond to Network Server MAC command requests accordingly.
+If a device fails to answer a MAC Command in a timely manner, there may be disruptions to the device uplink or downlink traffic.
+As mentioned in the LoRaWAN specification, the Network Server of {{% tts %}} will always prioritize MAC commands over application payloads on downlink.
+Note, that in case a device is not fully compliant with the specification - it can still work on {{% tts %}}, but it may require custom MAC settings configuration.

 ### DevStatusReq